-Electricity is one of the biggest potential dangers we face when working on the tracks.
+Electricity is one of the biggest potential dangers we face working.Whether on the tracks, working around the infrastructure, or working within our buildings.

 It is above us via overhead lines (rail and national grid), on the ground in some areas via the 3rd rail conductor rail power supply, and even below us via buried cables.